The 4 Sections of Zion National Park: What to Know Before You Go

 • Checkerboard Mesa (viewpoint)

-Good to Know: Trailheads are smaller and parking is limited.
+Good to Know: Trailheads are smaller, and parking is limited.
 Conditions can vary widely depending on the weather, making timing and local knowledge especially helpful.

 3. Kolob Canyons